KartoffelChipss/LifeStealZ/README.md

   revivePlayerDesc: "&7Click to revive this player"
   viewheartsYou: "&7You currently have &c%amount% &7hearts!"
   viewheartsOther: "&c%player% &7currently has &c%amount% &7hearts!"
+  heartconsume: "&7You got &c%amount% &7hearts!"
+  heartconsumeCooldown: "&cYou have to wait before using another heart!"
 ```
 </details>